paszu/3DSRepo/Move-RedNAND.md

 This is add-on section for moving the contents of a previous RedNAND to your new SysNAND CFW, then removing the old EmuNAND partition.

-**You MUST have already completed Part 3and installed arm9loaderhax + Luma3DS to use this.**
+**You MUST have already completed Part 3 and installed arm9loaderhax + Luma3DS to use this.**

 Note that the terms EmuNAND and RedNAND refer to slightly different implementations of [the same concept](http://3dbrew.org/wiki/NAND_Redirection).